tmpbci/LJ/README.md

 - Generate at least one pointlist array (say a square) with *enough points*, one point is likely to fail for buffering reason.
 - Feed your point list array in string format to redis server. i.e use "/pl/0/1" redis key to feed scene 0, laser 1.
 See /pl/ command in command reference below how to send your pointlist to i.e /pl/0/1 redis key.
 - Tell LJ.conf your plugin configuration : OSC port and command line to start it.
-- At least a plugin must reply /pong to OSC request /ping.
+- At least a plugin must reply /pong to OSC request /ping and must quit after an OSC command /quit.

 Currently the WebUI (www/index.html) is static.